-In all school reports, for all Year groups (Grades 6 to 12) the following grading scale will be used to indicate progress and achievement in the written reports.
-Written reports will also contain information to allow parents and students to clearly see how the achievement grade has been determined in each subject.

-A student does not have to meet all the factors in a descriptor above to gain the specific grade.
-Teachers will use the one that most closely describes their progress or achievement, and in the case of MYP classes, will also be able to describe how the grade relates to individual subject criteria.

-COLDS / FLU Student needs to remain home if they have an excessive runny nose, excessive coughing, tem- perature at or above 38°C, or is too uncomfortable to function at school.
-EYE INFECTIONS fredness, drainage, or watering of the byas requires assessment to determine the cause of conjunctivitis (pink eye) or possible eye injury.
+COLDS / FLU

+Student needs to remain home if they have an excessive runny nose, excessive coughing, temperature at or above 38°C, or is too uncomfortable to function at school.

+CHICKEN POX, MEASLES etc

+Student may return to school after all blisters are dried and crusted over.
+Notify school nurse if your child has chickenpox or measles etc.

+EYE INFECTIONS

+Redness, drainage, or watering of the eyes requires assessment to determine the cause of conjunctivitis (pink eye) or possible eye injury.
 Eyes need to be clear, or children need to be treat-ed with prescription medication for at least 24 hours before returning to school.
 (Please note that conjunctivitis is contagious and the child should avoid rubbing the eye and ensure they wash their hands regularly.)

+DIARRHOEA

-CHICKEN POX, MEASLES etc Student may return to school after all blisters are dried and crusted over.
-Natify school nurse if your child has chickenpox or measies etc. DIARRHOEA If a student has diarmoed 2 Limes in a day, they need to remain at home until diarmoed sub-sides and no other signs of illness exist.
+If a student has diarrhoea 2 times in a day, they need to remain at home until diarrhoea sub-sides and no other signs of illness exist.
 Try to keep the child hydrated and seek medical help if symptoms persist beyond a day.

-FRACTURES AND SURGERIES Parents need to contact the form tutor or nurse when a child has a serious injury or surgery.
-Modifications to physical activity and mode of travel throughout the school compus may need to be evaluated.
+FRACTURES AND SURGERIES

+Parents need to contact the form tutor or nurse when a child has a serious injury or surgery.
+Modifications to physical activity and mode of travel throughout the school campus may need to be evaluated.
 Please provide written information from your physician as to your child's level of activity at school.
 State limitations and special needs.

+EAR INFECTIONS

+SCHOOL INJURIES

 Student needs should be evaluated by a physician if they complain of ear pain.
 Early treatment can ward off possible permanent damage to the ear which could result in hearing loss.

+HEAD LICE

+The school nurse will assess the injury, administer first aid, and notify parents as soon as possible by phone and/or note as to the type and status of injury.

-EAR INFECTIONS Your doctor or pharmacy can recommend the best available shampoe treatment for children.
-Nits can be persistent if not dealt with properly, which usually The school nurse will assess the Injury, administer first aid, and notify parents as spon as possible by phone and/or note as to the type and status of injury.
-HEAD LICE involves treatment of the whole lamily, cleaning bedding and clothing.
+Your doctor or pharmacy can recommend the best available shampoo treatment for children.
+Nits can be persistent if not dealt with properly, which usually involves treatment of the whole family, cleaning bedding and clothing.
 Children should not share hats at school.
-Notify the school hurse if your child has head lice.
+Notify the school nurse if your child has head lice.

+FEVER

+The student needs to be feverfree (less than 38°C) for at least 24 hours.

+RASHES

-FEVER The student needs to be fevere free (less than 38°C) for at least 24 hours.
-RASHES Student is to remain at home with any undiagnosed skin rash and may return when the rash has cleared, or with a doctor's note stating diagnose and clearing the chied to return to school.
+Student is to remain at home with any undiagnosed skin rash and may return when the rash has cleared, or with a doctor's note stating diagnosis and clearing the child to return to school.

+VOMITING

 Student is to remain at home if they have vomited within the past 24 hours.
 Should a student experience vomiting during school hours, the child will be sent home.
 The child needs to re-main home for at least 24 hours after vomiting subsides.

+MALARIA

-VOMITING MALAGIA A child suffering from high feve chills, aches and other Tlu-like symptoms should be fested fo TONSILLITIS AND STREP THROAT Treatment for tonsilitis may depend on the cause and the chid may need to be treated with antibiotics for 48 hours before returning to school if.
-MALARIA malaria.
+A child suffering from high fever, chills, aches and other flu-like symptoms should be tested for malaria.
 Early intervention with appropriate medication is advised and the child will need to rest at home for several days to recuperate.

+TONSILLITIS AND STREP THROAT Treatment for tonsilitis may depend on the cause and the child may need to be treated with antibiotics for 48 hours before returning to school if there is a positive throat culture.